 When unloading palletized cargo, keep in mind not only speed but safety.

 Taking advantage of warehouse technology can be beneficial here.
-For example, to optimize the safety check and speed up the unloading process, the use of Power Pallet Trucks are recommended.
+For example, to optimize the safety check and speed up the unloading process, the use of Power Pallet Trucks is recommended.

 Power Pallet Truck

-When unloading loose cargo from a container, warehouse managers must avoid doing this process by hand.
-Doing so is not only inefficient, but also exposes personnel to injuries caused by excessive bending and stretching.
+When loose cargo is being unloaded from a container, warehouse managers must avoid this being done by hand.
+Doing so is not only inefficient, but also exposes personnel to risk of injury from excessive bending and stretching.

-When unloading loose cargo, warehouse managers should consider the use of conveyors.
+For the unloading of loose cargo, warehouse managers should consider the use of conveyors.
 While regular conveyors will help reduce inefficiencies and increase personnel safety, the use of telescopic boom conveyors will dramatically reduce safety hazards and processing time.

 Telescopic Boom Conveyors

-Using conveyors will also allow for receiving personnel to start the sortation process within the container.
+Using conveyors will also allow for receiving personnel to start the sorting process within the container.

-The final step in the receiving process is to conduct a standard verification process which includes checking quantity received, description of goods, product code and condition of the cargo – whether cargo is damaged or not.
+The final step in the receiving process is to conduct a standard verification process that includes checking of quantity received, description of goods, product code, and condition of cargo – whether damaged or not.

-In other cases, it might be necessary to conduct a more advanced verification which entails checking for cargo’s weight, dimensions, temperature, batch/lot number and serial code.
+In other cases, it might be necessary to conduct a more advanced verification that entails checking for cargo’s weight, dimensions, temperature, batch/lot number and serial code.

 IMPORTANT: A critical part of the verification process is to record and report any discrepancies between what is expected and what is received.

-For those companies required to count one item at a time, the use of warehouse technology like barcode scanners or RFIDs integrated with the Warehouse Management System is essential to speed up counting and reduce errors.
+For those companies required to count one item at a time, the use of warehouse technology such as barcode scanners or RFIDs integrated with the Warehouse Management System (WMS) is essential to speed up counting and reduce errors.

-For companies needing to prove to their customers the state in which cargo was received, the use of digital cameras installed on conveyors or freight dimensioning systems and integrated with the WMS can dramatically increase the speed of the image capturing process.
-This image(s) can then be shared through the customer portal and/or mobile applications.
+For companies needing to prove to their customers the state in which cargo was received, the use of digital cameras installed on conveyors or freight dimensioning systems and integrated with the WMS can dramatically increase the speed of the image-capturing process.
+Image(s) can then be shared through the customer portal and/or mobile applications.

-On the other hand, for warehouses required to verify weight and dimensions, the use of weighing scales integrated with parcel/pallet dimensioning systems and the warehouse management system is an excellent choice to capture all this information quickly and without errors.
+On the other hand, for warehouses required to verify weight and dimensions, weighing scales integrated with parcel/pallet dimensioning systems and the warehouse management system are an excellent option for capturing all this information quickly and without errors.

 Parcel Dimensioning Systems Integrated with Weighing Scale

-While receiving, they must make sure they follow at least the standard tasks (pre-receiving, labor and booking, unloading, verification) and incorporate some of the best practices and warehouse technology mentioned in this article.
+To run efficiently, warehouse operations must start with an organized receiving process.
+While receiving, they must make sure they fulfill at least the standard tasks (pre-receiving, labor and booking, unloading, verification) and incorporate some of the best practices and warehouse technology described in this article.